Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 - **Machine Learning for Quantum Systems**: Both quantum-enhanced classical ML and classical ML for quantum problems.
 - **Tensor Networks**: Advanced numerical methods for quantum many-body systems.

-### Methodological Approach
-I am a theoretician, and I like to use and develop **analytical**, and **numerical** approaches to solve complex puzzles.
-My work spans theoretical development, computational implementation, and experimental collaboration.
+As a theorist, I like to use and develop **analytical**, and **numerical** approaches to solve complex puzzles.
+My work spans formalism development, computational implementation, and experimental collaboration.

 I share my interests, cool thoughts, and insights on various topics on this website.
 A lot of things that I gain from my research do not end up being part of the final research papers I write, but I would be very happy to talk to and learn from the research audience.
 I strongly believe in science being a collective and collaborative effort, and I look forward to discussing ideas.